Guide

 Q1: How do I enjoy a streak without breaking discipline?

-A: Celebrate results, but change nothing until a meaningful sample supports it.
+Celebrate results, but change nothing in stakes, volume, or market focus until a meaningful sample supports a real adjustment.

-Q2: What’s the first sign overconfidence is creeping in?
+Q2: What is the first sign overconfidence is creeping in?

 Q3: Should I ever scale up during a streak?